mbercx/python-copier/docs/index.md

 # Getting Started

-A `copier`-based template for AiiDA plugin packages.
+A `copier`-based template for Python packages.

 ## Usage